chiralsymmetry/license-guide/README.md

 ![](../../blob/assets/screenshot.png)

-Where other guides approach the issue with positivity, such as “use this license if you want something simple”, we ask you questions meant to illustrate worst-case scenarios, in order to minimize the risk of you having to regret your choice.
+Where other guides approach the issue with positivity, giving recommendations such as “use this license if you want something simple”, we ask questions meant to illustrate worst-case scenarios, in order to minimize the risk of you having to  regret your choice.
 We may even recommend not using a license at all — after all, you always have the option of making your work more free later on, but never the other way around.